Quantum yield efficiency of photosynthesis

 Temperature and aridity effects on \(\phi_0\)

-(P/PET), the mean growth temperature and the air temperature (Sandoval, in_prep).
+(calculated as PET / P), the mean growth temperature and the air temperature

-You will need to provide the aridity index and mean growing temperature for observations
+(Sandoval et al., 2026).
+You will need to provide the aridity index and mean growing

 First, the aridity index is used to adjust the reference value (\(\phi_{0R}\)) using a double exponential function to calculate a new maximum value given the climatological aridity (\(\phi_{0A}\)):